Becoming A Surfer

 You will probably do most of your surfing in the ocean, where the waves can change in an instant.
 Never under estimate the ocean, and its waves.
 They can literally pick you up and throw you through the air, or push you down to the bottom of the sea with tremendous force.
 Surfers have been known to get seriously hurt, and a few have even died.

-This video might make surfing look pretty scary, but not everyone is up for taking that many risks.
+Not everyone is up for taking that many risks.
 There are smaller waves, and surfing can be laid back as well.
 It’s not just for adrenaline junkies like these pros – surfing can be fairly relaxing to, if that’s how you like it.

 Beginners, or anyone attempting surfing, should just know that wipeouts are going to happen, especially when you’re just learning.
 Here’s another “how to” video that shows the more laid back side of surfing, with more great tips.